raspiblitz/raspiblitz-docs/docs/faq/faq.md

 This script will offer you a way to transfer the lnd-rescue file from your laptop to the new RaspiBlitz and will restore the old data.
 LND then gets restarted for you, and after some time it should show you the status screen again with your old funds and channels.

 **Be aware that if backup is some hours old, channels could have been closed by the other party and it may take some time until you see funds back on-chain.
-If backup is somewhat older then 1 day also the channel counter-parties may have used your offline time to cheat you with an old state.
+If backup is somewhat older than 1 day also the channel counter-parties may have used your offline time to cheat you with an old state.
 And if your backup was not the latest state it could also be happening that you are posting an old channel state (seen as cheating) and funds of that channel get forfeited as punishment.
 So again .. this backup method can be risky, use with caution.
 While it's recommended to try in recover and rescue situations - it's not for regular backups.**

 #### 2) Recover from Wallet Seed